SimBoex/ml-toy-projects/Modelling_images/Monkey-Species-Classification/README.md

-# Monkey Species Classification – Feature Extraction with Random Forest
+# Project: Monkey Species Classification – Feature Extraction with Random Forest

 ## Description:
 This project performs monkey species classification by extracting features from images using a VGG16 backbone and classifying them with a Random Forest classifier.

 ## Dataset:
-The dataset is available [here](https://www.kaggle.com/datasets/slothkong/10-monkey-species/data)
+The dataset is available [here](https://www.kaggle.com/datasets/slothkong/10-monkey-species/data

 ## Notes: